LucasDahl/WarApp/README.md

 # WarApp
-A simple war card game for IOS.
+A simple war card game for IOS devices.